Question: Are OpenAI, Anthropic, and Google building autonomous AI agents like OpenClaw?

 What is the AI agent arms race and why does it matter for businesses?

-The AI agent arms race refers to the accelerating competition between OpenAI (Operator), Anthropic (Claude computer use and Claude Code), and Google (Project Mariner) to build autonomous AI systems that execute real-world tasks — not just answer questions.
-It matters because 89% of business teams already use AI agents, and these platforms are rapidly making autonomous agents the default operating mode for business software.
+The AI agent arms race refers to the accelerating competition between OpenAI (Workspace Agents and Frontier, with Operator as the underlying browser engine), Anthropic (Cowork + Skills, Managed Agents, and Claude Code), and Google (Workspace Intelligence and the Gemini Enterprise Agent Platform, with Project Mariner as a sub-component) to build autonomous AI systems that execute real-world tasks — not just answer questions.
+It matters because 89% of business teams already use AI agents, and as of April 2026 all three vendors have shipped GA products that make autonomous agents the default operating mode for business software.
 Companies that don't prepare risk falling behind competitors who adopt sanctioned agent workflows earlier.

 How does OpenAI's Operator actually work?